berkaydonmezs/preciphysics/README.md

 ## meteogravis.py &radic;
-- Meteogravis offers you to plot your own meteogram easily.
-There are 2 different functions in which the former plots the Temperature and MSLP meteogram while the latter plots the Visibility and the Precipitation Accumulation.
+- Meteogravis offers you to plot your Meteogram easily.
+There are two different functions in which the former plots the Temperature and MSLP Meteogram, while the latter plots the Visibility and the Precipitation Accumulation.
 - It expects from you to enter individually preferred 4 parameters which are ;

 	1. Latitude